-Getting your kid to brush his or her teeth may be a constant struggle for power.
-But brushing is very vital among children.
+Getting your kid to brush his or her teeth might be tough, but brushing is very vital among children.
 To help, we’ve found 10 fascinating books about brushing to read at night.

 Brush Your Teeth Please by Leslie Mcguire and Jean Pidgeon